03 December 2015

 21 October 2015

-Edward Snowden, Facebook and maybe Quora but probably not
+Edward Snowden, Facebook, and maybe Quora

 Facebook is a free service like Quora, but Facebook makes extensive use of advertising in order to generate revenue.
 Facebook also generates revenue through other means, using its repository of user-contributed data.
 In contrast, Quora does not display any (overtly) user-targeted advertising.
 Facebook common equity is publicly traded on listed stock exchanges following its IPO in 2012.

-Quora is a closely-held private company, with unknown revenue sources and no transparency policy.
-Given widespread knowledge of Facebook's business model, past privacy controversies covered in the press and its relative transparency as a public company, I am surprised that Snowden would expect Facebook to make any sort of "commitment to the user".
-Facebook users pay nothing to use Facebook.
-Instead, and this is a cliche by now yet accurate, users ARE Facebook's product!
-Edward Snowden said:
+Given widespread knowledge of Facebook's business model, past privacy controversies covered in the press, and its relative transparency as a public company, I am surprised that Snowden would expect Facebook to make any sort of "commitment to the user".

 They need to decide who they work for: the government or the people who use their services.

 Users are not Facebook's customers.
-Facebook works for the people and organizations who pay for its services, those who use its services free of charge.
-Does Facebook work for one or more governments in some capacity?
+Facebook works for the businesses and organizations who pay for its services.

-The answer is probably yes, although payment might be quid pro quo as well as cash.
 Facebook primarily works for the corporations and businesses that pay for user-targeted advertising on Facebook's platform.
-Edward Snowden, much like Glenn Greenwald, rarely portrays corporate invasion of privacy as a concern, preferring to focus on government instead.
+Edward Snowden, much like Glenn Greenwald, rarely portrays corporate invasion of privacy as a concern, preferring to focus on governments instead.

 03 October 2015

-Buy and hold
+Buy and hold and hold and hold

 If you were allowed only to buy only 1 stock + put options for downside protection in that stock and be forced to hold it for at least 1 year from now what stock would you consider buying to achieve the best returns?

-If you don't like that, do your research and find a company with publicly traded stock that is NOT on the Pink Sheets and has a high likelihood of growth or a massive one-time dividend (I'm thinking of Apple, just as an example) due to accounting or regulatory circumstances.
+If you don't like that, do your research and find a company with publicly traded stock that is NOT on the Pink Sheets and is undervalued, or has a high likelihood of growth, or the expectation of a massive one-time dividend (I'm thinking of Apple, just as an example) due to accounting or regulatory circumstances.

 27 September 2015